 Fake plants make a great last resort.

-If you’re really sure you can’t handle any real houseplants, grab a fake one from IKEA like this.
+If you’re really sure you can’t handle any real houseplants (although I think you’d find you can!), grab a fake one.
+This snake plant is the most realistic bigger faux plant I’ve found.
+He lives in my toddler’s room and is super convincing.
 Most of the artificial plants at IKEA are realistic looking enough and can help bring the life and texture that a real plant brings to a space!
 Nurseries will also usually have some really realistic looking fake plants, and probably more options when it comes to common house plants.

 Where to buy houseplants